OneMadGypsy/simple-cli/README.md

 <br />

-_these images are from an older version and do not reflect the current feature-set that is available_
+_These images are from an older version and do not reflect the current feature-set that is available.
+The main image for this repository is always current.
+Formatting has not changed, and all of these themes are still relevant._

 ### Happy Jack